Super-NES/beautiful-jekyll/index.md

 To solve the out-of-order messages problem, we built what's called a **Version Vector**.
 It sounds fancy but it's simply a strategy that tracks which operations we've received from each user.

-Whenever an operation is sent out, in addition to the character object and whether it's an insertion or deletion, we also include the character's **Site ID** and **Operation Counter** value.
+Whenever an operation is sent out, in addition to the character object and whether it's an insertion or deletion, we also include the character's **Site ID** and **Site Counter** value.
 The SiteID indicates who originally sent the operation, and the Counter indicates which operation number it is from that particular user.

 When a peer receives a delete operation, it's immediately placed in a **Deletion Buffer**.
 If it were an insert, we could just apply it immediately.
 But with deletes, we have to make sure the character has been inserted first.